-I come before you again tonight with a heartfelt plea on behalf of the homeless and financially vulnerable in our community, who continue to suffer due to the unmodified provisions of the Tenant Protection Ordinance (TPO).
+I come before you again with a heartfelt plea on behalf of the homeless and financially vulnerable in our community, who continue to suffer as a result of the poorly written provisions of the Tenant Protection Ordinance (TPO).

-Over a year and a half ago, when I first reviewed the draft of this ordinance, I was shocked.
-The clauses that impose severe penalties on uninformed landlords-penalties that landlords inevitably pass on to tenants-were clearly going to result in preemptive rent hikes, disproportionately impacting the poorest among us.
-Recognizing this danger, I acted swiftly to gather data and advocate for change.
+Over two years ago, when a draft of this ordinance was first reviewed, many were shocked.
+Former Council Member Jill Gavez voted against the measure realizing such an ordinance would result in massive rent increases.
+The clauses imposing severe penalties on uninformed landlords were clearly going to result in preemptive rent hikes, disproportionately impacting the poorest among us.
+Recognizing this danger, My wife and I acted swiftly to be advocates for change.

-First: I worked with City Staff to quantify the harm the TPO has caused to our most vulnerable residents.
-The data, which I have provided in Attachment One, speaks for itself.
+First: We gathered City Staff data quantifying the harm the TPO has caused to our most vulnerable residents.
+See Attachment One.

-Second: I pinpointed specific clauses in the TPO that are most harmful, pushing families out of their homes and onto the streets.
-These details are included in Attachment Two.
+Second: Details of specific clauses in the TPO that are most harmful, resulting in families being pushed out of their homes and onto the streets, are included in Attachment Two.

-Third: As a volunteer with CAST for 15 years, I have seen the human toll of bad city policies firsthand.
-I have been called in the middle of the night to assist homeless families, and I will never forget the empty stare in the eyes of a little girl forced by YOU to sleep in a cardboard box.
+Third: As a 15 year CAST volunteer I have witnessed firsthand the human toll of bad city policies.
+I have been dispatched by the CVPD in the middle of the night to assist homeless families.
+I will never forget the empty stare in the eyes of a little girl who was forced by YOU to sleep in a cardboard box.
 I am sure there are additional innocent victims of this ordinance's unintended consequences.
 See Attachment Three.

-Fourth: I have employed a multi-faceted strategy to address the crisis, as outlined in Attachment Four.
+Fourth: We have employed a multi-faceted strategy to address the crisis, as outlined in Attachment Four.

-Fifth: A practical and compassionate solution exists-one that aligns the TPO with state mandates without placing undue burdens on renters or taxpayers.
-This is described in detail in Attachment Five.
+Fifth: A zero cost compassionate solution exists-one that aligns the TPO with state mandates without placing undue burdens on renters or taxpayers.
+This detailed solution is outlined in Attachment Five.

-Despite this clear evidence and the ongoing suffering, the Council has not taken effective action.
-The TPO has created immense hardship for low-income renters and increased homelessness, yet no meaningful steps have been taken to alleviate this burden.
+Despite this clear evidence of ongoing suffering, the Council has not taken effective corrective action.
+The TPO has created immense hardship for low-income renters and has increased homelessness, yet no meaningful steps have been taken to alleviate this burden.